arashnm80/arashnm80.github.io/quotes.md

 > I'm not gonna let the fear of striking out keep me from playing the game.

+> I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.

 > Whether I am a victim or not, I'm not gonna complain about it.
 I'm just gonna put my head down and soldier through it.

 > If I want to be the one in a billion person, I should live in a way that those other 999,999,999 people won't even imagine.